 2. Adding the automation for slot changes

 Choose the routing configuration you previously defined as the action for the event “Switch to Slot..”.
 Whenever you switch to a certain slot, the corresponding router configuration will be triggered.

 Setup 2: Capture Device Follows Slot

-When you are using a capture device with LiveGrade Pro, the software not only can create frame grabs and record clips of the incoming video signal.
+When you are using a capture device with LiveGrade Pro or Livegrade Studio, the software not only can create frame grabs and record clips of the incoming video signal.
 It can also extract camera metadata from the live signal.
 With the DIT software’s video routing configurations and a bit of extra automation, you can use one capture device to subsequently monitor image and metadata from multiple cameras within the software.

-The configuration in this setup is as follows: When you change a slot in LiveGrade Pro, a router configuration is triggered that routes the corresponding camera signal to the capture device.
+The configuration in this setup is as follows: When you change a slot in the application, a router configuration is triggered that routes the corresponding camera signal to the capture device.
 Thus you automatically have the right signal routed to the one attached capture device.

 To do this, you create very similar video routing configurations as in setup 1.
 The difference is that this time you route the signal to the capture device instead of the monitor.

 The setup of the automation is the same as in setup 1.
 Again, you choose the new router configuration as the action for the event “Switch to Slot..”.

 The only thing that is missing for this setup is that the capture device needs to move from one slot to another.
 Usually a capture device is configured for a fixed slot, but in this setup we want the image and metadata of each camera to show up in its corresponding slot.
 So in that case the capture device needs to always automatically move to the current slot.